 Are online courses available?

-Online courses may be taken for credit or audited just like the on-site courses at the Seminary.
+Online courses may be taken for credit or audited just like the on-site courses.

 Can credits be transferred?

 Students who have taken graduate level courses in religion from an accredited institution that have not been applied toward a previous degree may ask for these courses to be applied toward their Master of Arts degree.
 Students may receive up to 18 credits of transfer credit.
 Students who have completed at least one semester as a matriculated student may apply to receive up to six credits toward their degree for relevant life experiences.
 Application for advanced standing credit are reviewed by the Academic Affairs Committee and granted where appropriate.
 The total credit awarded for advanced standing and transfer credit combined may not exceed 18 credits.